habi/gratipay.com/www/about/policies/terms-of-service.md

   1. A Project Owner can use the Service to receive payments from Givers for Work provided by the Project's Collaborators.
-When you establish a Project on the Service, you agree that payments will be used exclusively to support the Work described in your Project's profile.
+When you establish a Project on the Service, you agree that payments via the Project will be used exclusively to support the Work described in the Project's profile.

   1. Gratipay is not a party to any agreement between Project Owners and Givers, and is not responsible to either the Project Owner or the Giver if